-High School Students - Co-Enrollment
+High School Co-Enrollment

-Lamar State College-Orange has a co-enrollment program allowing qualified high school students to enroll in college courses.
+Lamar State College-Orange allows qualified high school students to enroll in college courses.
+Students attend high school and enroll in a course at the college, however, credit is received at the college level only.
 Written recommendation from the high school principal or counselor and consent from parent/guardian must be on file prior to enrollment.